 Cognitive Behaviour Therapy for Kids

 CBT is a talk therapy that is found to work effectively for all ages.
-It focuses on thoughts, emotions, and behaviour.
-The best part of CBT is that it works for all, kids with and without any mental health concern can both benefit from it.
+It focuses on thoughts, emotions, and behavior.
+The best part of CBT is that it works for all, kids with and without any mental health concerns can both benefit from it.

 - Thoughts: They are the words that run through our minds.
 They are triggered by a situation.
 Each individual will have different thoughts about a given situation.